For the typical do-it-yourselfer, the installation of Aspect peel & stick metal tiles is a relatively easy project.

 Do not apply pressure until you are sure of your placement

 If cutting tiles is necessary, use one of our recommended tools listed above.
 A jig saw is the recommended cutting method.
 Alternative cutting methods are a miter box or hack saw for any necessary straight cuts.
 Use a hole saw or coping saw for circular cuts or electrical outlet cutouts.
-If a jigsaw is used, adhere the tiles to a solid substrate (E.g., plywood) with masking tape.Measure where the cut must be made (figure 8).
+If a jigsaw is used, adhere the tiles to a solid substrate (E.g., plywood) with masking tape.
+Use a 60 (minimum) tooth-per-inch blade for cutting.

+Measure where the cut must be made (figure 8).
 Map out and mark the cut using masking tape to cover the surface of the tile.

 Cut the tile using the recommended cutting tools (figure 9).
 Take the cut tile to the work space and place it in its intended location, ensuring it fits properly.
 Cut and install all remaining tiles using the same steps described above.

-Measure, map out, and mark where the cut must be made
+Measure, map out and mark where the cut must be made

 Cut the tile using the recommended cutting tools

 Allow 24 hours for the adhesive to set before exposing them to a heat source (such as a stovetop or oven).
 Clean or touch-up tiles with glass cleaner and soft cloth or paper towels.

 Use sandpaper or a small metal file to debur sharp edges

 To finish the edges of your tile backsplash, Aspect trim is available to match every tile finish.
-A second option is to seal the outside edges with caulk using the same materials and method used to seal the gap under the bottom row of tiles (figure 11)
+A second option is to seal the outside edges with caulk using the same materials and method used to seal the gap under the bottom row of tiles (figure 11).

 Use tube adhesive for cut pieces of Aspect that are less than a third of a full tile.